dymmond/databasez/docs/index.md

 ## Motivation

-There is a great package from [Encode](https://github.com/encode/databases/) that was doing what this package was initially forked to do but Encode is also very busy with other projects and without the proper time to maintain the so much required package.
+There is a great package from [Encode](https://github.com/encode/databases/) that was doing what this package was forked to do.

 From a need to extend to new drivers and newest technologies and adding extra features common and useful to the many, [Databases](https://github.com/encode/databases/) was forked to become